 |Microchip must be ISO-compliant and

 |Microchips implanted in cats and dogs must be ISO-compliant (ISO11784 and 11785 standards).
 For any other chips, importers must bring their own microchip scanners.|

-- Travelers bringing five or more cats and/or dogs to Korea must submit an advance notification form to the Animal, Plant and Fisheries Quarantine and Inspection Agency (QIA) and obtain prior approval for the use of an animal quarantine facility.
+- Travelers bringing ten or more cats and/or dogs to Korea must submit an advance notification form to the Animal, Plant and Fisheries Quarantine and Inspection Agency (APQA) and obtain prior approval for the use of an animal quarantine facility.